What Is Retirement Planning? Steps, Stages, and What to Consider

 There are numerous online tools to help you plan and manage your retirement savings:

-2. 401(k) Contribution Planner: Use a planner like the Vanguard 401(k) Tool to optimize your contributions and project future savings.
+• 401(k) Contribution Planner: Use planners like the Vanguard 401(k) Tool to optimize your contributions and project future savings.

 Considerations for a Successful Retirement Plan

-When planning for retirement, there are a few critical factors to consider:
+When planning for retirement, consider these critical factors:

 1. Inflation

 Inflation erodes the purchasing power of your money over time.
-Even if you have $1 million saved, rising prices for goods and services could diminish its value.
+Even with $1 million saved, rising prices for goods and services could diminish its value.
 Historically, inflation has averaged around 3% annually in the U.S. To combat inflation, your retirement portfolio should include growth assets, such as stocks, even after you retire.

 2. Longevity Risk

-One of the biggest fears for retirees is outliving their savings.
-To address this, consider diversifying your income streams, such as investing in annuities or rental properties.
+One of retirees' biggest fears is outliving their savings.
+Consider diversifying your income streams, such as investing in annuities or rental properties to address this.
 According to Morningstar, a 65-year-old couple today has a 50% chance that one partner will live past age 90.

 Healthcare costs increase as you age, and Medicare doesn’t cover everything.
 Long-term care, such as nursing homes or assisted living, can be particularly costly.
-Genworth Financial reports that the average cost of a private room in a nursing home is $108,000 per year as of 2024.
-Consider long-term care insurance or setting aside additional funds to cover these expenses.
+Genworth Financial reports that the average cost of a private room in a nursing home is $110,000 per year as of 2025.
+Consider long-term care insurance or setting aside additional funds to cover these

 Post a Comment